Training Deep Physics-Informed Kolmogorov-Arnold Networks: Experimental Results

 \section{Experimental Results}

-Having established that RGA KANs, when initialized with the proposed Glorot-like scheme, remain stable as depth increases and avoid the divergence observed in baseline cPIKANs -- both empirically (Section \ref{sec4.2}) and through the lens of IB theory (Section \ref{sec4.3}) -- we now turn to a series of forward-PDE benchmarks and ablation studies.
-In all experiments, we use the exact same hyperparameter and optimization settings as those used in Section \ref{sec3.3} (number of training iterations, number of collocation points, adaptive training hyperparameters, etc.).
-These settings are applied uniformly across all architectures considered.
+Having established that RGA KANs, when initialized with the proposed Glorot-like scheme, remain stable as depth increases and avoid the divergence observed in baseline cPIKANs -- both empirically (Section \ref{sec4.2}) and through the lens of IB theory (Section \ref{sec4.3}) -- we now turn to a series of forward PDE benchmarks and ablation studies.
+With the exception of the experiments presented in Sections \ref{sec5.8} and \ref{sec5.9}, we use the exact same hyperparameter and optimization settings as those used in Section \ref{sec3.3}.
+These settings, the details of which can be found in \ref{app:impl3}, are applied uniformly across all architectures considered.
 The goal of this section is not to perform extensive hyperparameter sweeps to obtain state-of-the-art performance for each PDE individually, but rather to demonstrate that RGA KANs already achieve strong results without any task-specific tuning, using a single, generic configuration.

 For the main experiments, we use RGA KANs of width $16$ and depth $12$ (corresponding to $N=6$ RGA blocks).
 To provide a fair comparison, we also evaluate baseline cPIKANs initialized with the proposed Glorot-like scheme and PirateNets, which represent the current state of the art MLP-based architecture on several PDE benchmarks \cite{PirateNets}.
 To match parameter counts across architectures at the same depth, we adjust widths accordingly: for cPIKANs we use width $18$ and for PirateNets we use width $36$.
 All experiments are repeated with three random seeds for statistical significance.
 For RGA KANs, we additionally investigate four variants corresponding to different initializations of the adaptive skip parameters, with $(\alpha,\beta) \in \{0,1\} \times \{0,1\}$.
 After reporting the benchmark results for each architecture, we identify the $(\alpha,\beta)$ configuration that achieves the lowest error and use it as the reference in the subsequent ablation studies.